 🍴 6 servings

 2 to 3 pounds baby bok choy

 TRIM the thick, white base off the bok choy stems and discard.
 SLICE lengthwise and set aside.

 In a large all-purpose pan, COOK meat over medium heat until almost cooked and brown.
-STIR in 1/2 teaspoon salt and 1 teaspoon each of garlic, onion, basil, oregano and thyme, and mix to combine.
+STIR in spices and COOK for 2 minutes.

 Tips: These are helpful tips (and some DOs and DON’Ts) we use in our kitchen for getting the most out of cooking.
 Some of these tips are especially noted for the recipes posted on this site.
 Always READ the recipe thoroughly prior to shopping, prepping and cooking.
 Contact us for any questions or inquiries.
 We’d be happy to help!

 Cabbage.
 Bok Choy is a mild tasting Chinese cabbage.
 It’s perfect for the Seasoned Beef and Bok Choy recipe, but common green cabbage can be substituted.
 Its best to soak the bok choy in cool water to remove any grit stuck within the stems, and let air dry.
 For the Seasoned Beef and Bok Choy recipe, we use Shanghai baby bok choy which we pick up from an Asian market.

 Ground beef.
 We mostly use grass-fed, organic 85/15 ground beef in our recipes, which usually DON’T require the use of added oil.
 The small amount of fat from the meat is usually sufficient in preventing the meat and the whole dish from drying out.
 Add oil later as needed.